Janella Salvador: 2015–present: Lead roles and music

 On November 19, 2021, she was confirmed as supervillain Valentina / Regina Vanguardia in Mars Ravelo's Darna, to be directed by Chito S. Roño.
 After months of stunt training, the series premiered in August 2022 and concluded February 2023.
 Her supporting role in Derick Cabrido's 2023 film Mallari gained her a Metro Manila Film Festival Award for Best Supporting Actress nomination.

 In July 2023, she also concluded principal photography in Hong Kong for the international romance film Under Parallel Skies.
 She stars opposite Thai actor Win Metawin, with direction by Kita Kita director Sigrid Andrea Bernardo.
 It had its world premiere at the 17th Asian Film Awards, its nationwide theatrical release in the Philippines on April 17, Singapore on May, 1 and Thailand on May 9, 2024, as well as limited screening in Laos, Cambodia, UAE and Vietnam.
 Salvador had her third exclusive contract with ABS-CBN on February 23, 2024, marking 12 years with the network.
 For Pride Month 2024, Salvador released a music video for her song Hey You that features a sapphic romantic storyline.
 Extended screenings for Under Parallel Skies lasted until October 2024 in Japan.

-In 2025, she appeared in her first indie film, Fleeting, for CinePanalo 2025.
-She is slated for the upcoming non-romance series, What Lies Beneath.
+In 2025, she appeared in her first two indie films, Fleeting, and queer film Open Endings for Cinemalaya 2025; the latter performance winning her a shared Cinemalaya Award for Best Group Ensemble.

+From October 2025 to April 2026, she top-billed the mystery series What Lies Beneath with an all-star cast, showing on both Netflix Philippines and Kapamilya.
+The series reached number 1 in the country on Netflix upon debut, and stayed in the top 10 for several months.
+Since mid 2026, she stars alongside Jodi Sta.
+Maria, Francine Diaz, Arci Muñoz, Ji Chang-wook, and Michelin star-recognized Filipino chef JP Anglo in the Philippine-Korean international variety show Kumusta.
+Airing simultaneously live on TV5 and online through Viu (Asia, Middle East, Africa) and Viki (America, Europe, etc), the program aims to introduce Filipino cuisine abroad as the cast open a restaurant in Gangnam.

+Upcoming projects

+She is confirmed as a main actor for the Philippine adaptation for The Good Doctor.